A Tribute to My Soul Sister Darlene

 4. Goes up and down chimneys, seemingly propelled by magic.

-5. Somehow he transports himself and any oversized gifts down all those chimneys without getting stuck.
+5. He transports himself and any oversized gifts down all those chimneys without getting stuck.

 6. Delivers gifts all over the world on one night of the year.

 Santa accomplishes things that no one else in the world can do.
 His joyful Ho-Ho-Hos create energy bubbles of laughter throughout the world.
 That jolly dude is the personification of magic and wonder.
-He is the Spirit of Christmas.

 I do believe in Santa, I do, I do!